quantiaconsulting/amplicon_metagenomics/DataImport_and_Tax_management/readme.md

 ```

 ## Export ASV table to tsv
 Sometimes you need to export you ASV table to TSV:
+:walking:
 ```
 cd ~/qiime2-atacama-tutorial

 qiime tools export --input-path table_16S.qza --output-path ASV_table_exports/
 ```
 We obtain the ASV table in [BIOM](http://biom-format.org) format.
 Let's convert it in tsv.
+:walking:
 ```
 biom convert -i ASV_table_exports/feature-table.biom -o ASV_table_exports/feature-table.txt --to-tsv
 ```
 Note that this table doesn't currently contain taxonomy information.
 To merge the tables you can use the ```qiime taxa collapse``` command below at ASV level, or the function in the taxonomy barcharts visualisation.

 ## Filter table to only have those samples in the metadata file
 Filtering only certain samples or features.
 Useful to remove anomalies, negative/positive controls or failed samples, or subset data for specific analysis
+:walking:
 ```
 cd ~/qiime2-atacama-tutorial

 mkdir data_filtering && cd data_filtering
 ```
 ### Filter the table according to a specific samples subset
 Let's create ad small metadata file containing only 10 samples.
+:walking:
 ```
 head -n 11 ../sample-metadata.tsv > my_metadata.csv
 ```
+:walking:
 ```
 qiime feature-table filter-samples \
   --i-table ../table_16S.qza \